Vanilla-OS/handbook/_posts/2022-12-10-install-additional-drivers.md

 ## Vanilla Drivers Utility

-**Drivers Utility** is a graphical tool that allows you to install additional drivers.
+**Vanilla Drivers Utility** is a graphical tool that allows you to install additional drivers.
 Launch it from the "About" section in Settings, then click on "Additional Drivers".

 ![Settings](/assets/uploads/Miscellaneous/gnome-settings.webp)